• Skip to primary navigation

 BBQ Sauce - use your favorite barbecue sauce, you can go sweet, smoky or spicy, or a combination of all three, whatever your preference.
 Some great sauces that I've used in are Texan, Carolina and Kansas BBQ sauces.

-How to Make Instant Pot Pork Shoulder
+How to Make Shredded Pork in the Instant Pot

-Find the full printable recipe below.
+Find the full printable recipe card below.

 Prepare the pork by trimming any excess fat cap, removing bones and cutting it into 4 equal pieces.
+This helps faster and even cooking.

 In a small bowl, mix the sugar, salt and spices to make a dry rub.
 Coat the pork chunks in the dry rub - make sure all sides are well coated.

-Use chicken broth to deglaze the bottom of the pan making sure scrape up all the browned bits from the bottom of the pot.
+Use chicken broth to deglaze the bottom of the pan making sure scrape up all the brown bits from the bottom of the pot.
 Add the pork back and add the Instant Pot lid.
 Set the valve to sealing and set to pressure cook on high pressure for 60 minutes.

-Allow a natural release for 20 minutes then manually release any remaining pressure.
+Allow a natural release for 15 minutes then manually release any remaining pressure.
 Remove the pork with a slotted spoon and for the best results, allow to reset for 10 minutes.

 Shred the pork, combine with BBQ sauce and serve.